Restaurant Food Waste Reduction Data Model (Multilocation restaurant chain)

 🔹 Scalability Considerations

-Impact: This schema is aimed to showcase how to design beyond “sales = revenue.”
+Impact: This schema demonstrates how to design beyond “sales = revenue.”
 It ties together supply chain efficiency, customer behavior, and sustainability goals, showing how data modelling directly enables smarter operations.

 Process